phazil/Purple-Project-Redux/Docs/Printing Parts.md

 	- Bottom Left
 	- Bottom Middle
 	- Bottom Right

-Total print time is about 10 hours and around 11 with supports.
-Total filament used is about 300 grams.

-The [STL folder](https://github.com/phazil/Purple-Project-Redux/tree/main/For%20Makers/STLs) is organized for you to print the base version then expand onto any variations you're interested in.

 These settings help give a rigid feeling when putting the build together.
 Although 3 walls/top layers will also work with a 20% infill density
 - Printed in [Voron Spec](https://docs.vorondesign.com/sourcing.html#print-settings) hopefully